Understand the benefits and impact of 360 feedback, and learn how to create your own 360 feedback process with PeopleGoal's comprehensive guide.

-360◦ feedback provides a unique opportunity for individuals and organizations to elucidate deficits in their knowledge and skills, but also highlight where they are achieving and doing well.
-It provides people with what has gone well in the past, and what needs to get better at in the future.
+360 feedback is a development tool for individuals and organizations to shed light on gaps in their knowledge and skills, but also to highlight their strengths and weaknesses.
+It provides people with what has gone well in the past, and what needs to get better in the future.

 According to research by Forbes, 85% of Fortune 500 companies use 360° feedback.
 They obviously recognize this tool as an important feature in their feedback process.
 Here are some case examples from top companies and how they use 360° feedback: